tsnellgrove/oop_learning/techwtim/dc3_doc.md

 		DONE: 'verbs' and 'one-word-commands' options written & tested
 		TBD: abreviations, prepositions, adjectives, articles
 TBD: move stateful_dict['universal'] to static_dict['universal'] ???
+TBD: Centralize all descriptions into a description_dict declared in a dedicated module

 To Do Next: